 Whether you’re streaming your favorite game on Twitch, broadcasting a cooking show on YouTube or multistreaming an episode of your podcast on Facebook and Instagram, you need live streaming software to get your content online.
-Thankfully, Streamlabs OBS has everything you need to stream to all of your favorite sites in seconds.
-In this blog, you’ll learn how to stream with Streamlabs OBS, including the best settings for professional-looking streams.
+Thankfully, Streamlabs Desktop has everything you need to stream to all of your favorite sites in seconds.
+In this blog, you’ll learn how to stream with Streamlabs Desktop, including the best settings for professional-looking streams.

 Streamlabs is an all-in-one live streaming software for PC and Mac based on the Open Broadcasting Software (OBS) platform.
 With simple controls, versatile features and customizable themes, Streamlabs is the perfect tool for growing your audience.
 In addition to broadcasting multiple audio and video feeds from your computer, Streamlabs offers a wide range of free widgets to customize the look and feel of your stream.
 Integrated tools like custom alerts, animations and overlays make it easier than ever to create a professional-looking stream.

 How To Set Up Streamlabs